CartoDB/documentation/app/content/analytics-toolbox-bq/overview/tilesets.md

 ## Tilesets

-CARTO BigQuery Tiler is a module of the Spatial Extension for BigQuery that allows to process and visualize very large spatial datasets stored in BigQuery.
+CARTO BigQuery Tiler is a module of the Analytics Toolbox for BigQuery that allows to process and visualize very large spatial datasets stored in BigQuery.

 If you have small datasets in BigQuery (few megabytes), there are solutions such as [BigQuery Geo Viz](https://cloud.google.com/bigquery/docs/gis-visualize) to visualize them; but if you have millions or even billions of rows, you will need a system to load them progressively on a map.
 CARTO BigQuery Tiler allows you to do that without having to move your data out of BigQuery.